Chloé Mons: Biography

 Chloé grew up in Lille in a family of musicians.
 She is the sister of Barnabé Mons, the leader of the psychedelic rock group Sheetah & Les Weissmullers.
 She later modeled for the American photographer Tom Sewell.

 In 2006, inspired by Calamity Jane's Letters to My Daughter, she wrote and composed La Ballade de Calamity Jane.
 Alain Bashung, her husband, and Rodolphe Burger, the guitarist and leader of the band Kat Onoma, helped bring the project to life.
 In the same year, she published her debut solo album, Chienne d'un seul, which she performed on stage during the first part of her husband's tour, La Tournée des grands espaces.
-In 2009, she wrote, composed and self-produced her second solo album, Par la rivière, an opus she defines as "punk/country" that she has played alone and with a small band in France as well as the United States.
+In 2009, she wrote, composed and self-produced her second solo album, Par la rivière, an opus she defines as punk and country that she has played alone and with a small band in France as well as the United States.

 Her third solo album, Walking, was recorded at the end of 2010 in Kingston, New York, and produced by Malcolm Burn, who has worked with Bob Dylan, Iggy Pop, and Emmylou Harris among others.
 She toured with the new album, accompanied by guitarist Yan Péchin.

 After her husband Alain Bashung's death in 2009, Mons published a diary-style book recounting her husband's final hours.
 The book, Let Go, was released on 2 March 2012, published by Fetjaine.

 2012 also marked the release of Il Buio, a duet album with the guitarist Xavier Boussiron.
 The album comprises covers of various hits from the 1950s, from Peggy Lee's "Johnny Guitar" to Adriano Celentano's "Ciao Ragazzi".
 Salvatore Adamo also collaborated with Mons to remix his song, "La Notte". n November 2012, Mons reunited with the production team fromWalking to record Soon, before leaving for southern India, Mysore, and Karnataka to film "American Diary", "My California", and "Mysore Express".

 In 2016, she played Dominique in Alain Klingler's musical, Je n’ai rien contre le réveillon.